 So, step back from your computer for a moment, and get out a pen-and-paper (or excel sheet).
 Define your priorities: what is your budget?
 What room is most important to you right now?
 What do you want to see changed immediately?
 What can wait?
 Once you start to compartmentalize your decor priorities, you put yourself in a much better position to get magazine-ready results, one page at a time.

-Sun Ah’s pro tip: Hosting for the holidays?
-I recommend focusing on those grand “first impression” rooms, where you’ll be spending time with friends and family.
-Even for a quick facelift with a few new accessories and furnishings, if you want that “wow!” look for your friends and family to see when they swing open your door with egg nog in tow, think living room and dining room first.
+Sun Ah’s pro tip: I recommend focusing on those grand “first impression” rooms, where you spend the most time with friends and family.
+Even for a quick facelift with a few new accessories and furnishings, if you want that “wow!” look for your friends and family as soon as they open your door, think living room and dining room first.

-Starting the project on your own may be because completely letting go isn’t always easy.
+You might be starting the design process on your own because completely letting go isn’t always easy.
 Perhaps you watched too many episodes of Trading Spaces back in the day, and saw a not-so-pretty reveal of a room, met with a disappointing expression from the homeowner.
 Suffice to say, this isn’t what happens in real life.
 Working with a professional is a process where you exchange your ideas and vision well in advance to ensure the finish product is just what you imagined.

 We can’t stress this enough: doing it “right” the first time will not only save you time and stress (and likely a couple of arguments on a busy Saturday at the mall…), it can save you money down the road as well.